JAYASREE24032006/Linux-IPC-Message-Queues/README.md

 ## RESULT :
-The programs are executed successfully.
+The C program that receives a message from message queue and display them are executed successfully.